 The Voskhod camera was equipped with a non-removable Triplet T-48 2.8/45 lens.
 For the triplet scheme, an aperture of 2.8 is very good, and this was achieved by the presence of lanthanum glasses in the lens.

-Since the camera does not have a rangefinder or mirror mechanism, so focusing is done using the distance scale.
+Since Voskhod the camera does not have a rangefinder or mirror mechanism, focusing is done using the distance scale.
 But of course, you can use a separate rangefinder, which can be installed on the mount for additional devices.
 You can, for example, supplement the Soviet Voskhod camera with a Soviet Blik rangefinder, which was also produced at the LOMO factory and was often used with Smena cameras.

 The lever of shutter cocking and film advancing is located on the lens body, which is a rather unusual place.
-But the most interesting thing is that the Voskhod camera has a very advanced exposure meter for those years with the semi-automatic exposure setting.
+But the most interesting thing is that the Voskhod camera has a very advanced light meter for those years with a semi-automatic exposure setting.